IAmJamesHall/public-spork/_notes/musical-spork/People/Philosophers/Locke.md

 	1. everything is relative
 11. Reason is manipulating existing ideas
 12. Thinking = recalling & manipulating existing ideas
-13. SIDE NOTE: In crafting his [[Two Treatises of Government\|idea of the State of Nature]], Locke did not think it necessary to rely on the senses
+13. SIDE NOTE: In crafting his [[Locke, Two Treatises of Government\|idea of the State of Nature]], Locke did not think it necessary to rely on the senses